anomaly/easel/README.md

 If you are interested in how the template is designed, please look at [DESIGN.md](DESIGN.md).

+> To see a working version (using Stripe's test mode) head to (easel.fun)[https://easel.fun], it was cheapest domain available when I was working on this template 😀

 ## Workflow

 - Enable Netlify identity